 So, what does the nutritional information on a pear look like?

-Antioxidant and anti-inflammatories.
+Antioxidants and anti-inflammatories.
 There are some very healthy acids within pears that make them extremely good for us.
-The red-skinned varieties (Red Bartlett, Seckel, Comice, Red Anjou and Starkrimson) contain high amounts of anthocyanins, and all pears contain carotenoids.
+The red-skinned varieties (Red Bartlett, Seckel, Comice, Red Anjou, and Starkrimson) contain high amounts of anthocyanins, and all pears contain carotenoids.
 These guys all work together to reduce our risk of many chronic diseases, including Type 2 diabetes.

 Digestive aid.
 Pears are easy on the digestive system (it has low acidity levels), which is why it’s one of the first fruits introduced to a baby’s diet.

 Hypoallergenic.
 When people are put on a low-allergy diet plan, pears are often included on the menu because there are so few reported allergic responses to pears.